-Capital requirements rules (along with remuneration policies) were introduced in the Italian regulatory system with Bank of Italy interventions and communications respectively, on 30th March 201116 and on 4th May 201117.

-The analysis of the impact to regulatory changes has not been estimated by the Italian supervisory bodies, since the EU rules to be introduced did not allow any degree of discretion to member States.
+Capital requirements rules (along with remuneration policies) were introduced into the Italian regulatory system with Bank of Italy interventions and communications on 30th March 201116 and on 4th May 2011, respectively.17 Analysis of the impact of regulatory changes has not been estimated by the Italian supervisory bodies, since the EU rules to be introduced did not allow any degree of discretion to member States.

-The prudential regulation devoted to the definition of bank capital has focused mainly on two issues:
+Prudential regulation devoted to the definition of bank capital has mainly focused on two issues:

-- 1. The features of items accepted as capital - 2.
-The definition of deductions
+- 1. the features of items accepted as capital; - 2. the definition of deductions.

-The Directive disciplines the economic features of innovative and non-innovative instruments to be included within the base capital (hybrids) in terms of duration, payment flexibility and loss absorption capacity.
+The Directive defines the economic features of innovative and non-innovative instruments to include in base capital (hybrids) in terms of duration, payment flexibility and loss absorption capacity.

-Moreover, the notion of core tier 1 or common equity was introduced, limited only to ordinary shares.
+The notion of core tier 1 or common equity was also introduced, limited to ordinary shares.
 In this case there is no cap for the regulatory capital (RC) definition.

-The RC cannot be applied to instruments that give loss absorbing privileges to owners of ongoing concerns and non-on-going concerns, while instruments with a constrained dividend distribution are accepted.

-The application of these criteria implies that privileged and saving shares will not enter the core capital definition, since they do not fully absorb losses and as they give advantages in case of liquidation.
-Moreover, usually they offer privileged remuneration mechanisms linked to the nominal value.
+Regulatory capital cannot be applied to instruments that give loss absorbing privileges to owners of on-going concerns and non on-going concerns, while instruments with a constrained dividend distribution are accepted.
+The application of these criteria implies that privileged and saving shares will not enter the core capital definition, since they do not fully absorb losses, besides giving advantages in case of liquidation.
+Moreover, they usually offer privileged remuneration mechanisms linked to nominal value.
 Privileged and saving shares will continue to remain within the Tier 1 definition for 30 years (grand-fathering).

-The impact of this rule is that only ordinary shares or limited privilege of earnings distribution will be allowed to be computed within core Tier 1.
-The privilege cannot be a fix payment or linked to the nominal value.
-The clause to pay a multiple of the dividend distributed by the ordinary shares will be accepted.
+The impact of this rule is that only ordinary shares or limited privilege of earnings distribution can be computed in core Tier 1.
+The privilege cannot be a fixed payment or linked to the nominal value.
+The clause to pay a multiple of the dividend distributed by the ordinary shares is accepted.

-The treatment of overpriced shares for those stocks which cannot be computed within bank capital is to be calibrated in terms of its capacity to absorb losses.
-In case it is characterised by the same features of the overpriced ordinary share amount, it is allowed to be computed within the Tier 1.
+Overpriced shares for those stocks which cannot be computed within bank capital are calibrated in terms of their capacity to absorb losses.
+If characterised by the same features as the overpriced ordinary share amount, they can be computed in Tier 1.

-Cooperative banks are allowed to compute their shares, under the constraint that the supervisory body has the right to veto the payback of the nominal value in case of termination of the shareholder as it could affect the equilibrium of the bank.
+Cooperative banks are allowed to compute their shares, under the constraint that the supervisory body has the right to veto payback of the nominal value in the case of termination of the shareholder, as it could affect the equilibrium of the bank.